Pirate-Emperor/GovUnityXplorer/Readme.md

 ### Frontend Development:
 - ❌ Develop user interfaces for citizens and policymakers.
-  - ❌ Design UI for Forum.
+  - ❌ Implement UI for Forum.
-  - ❌ Design UI for Accounts.
+  - ❌ Implement UI for Accounts.
-  - ❌ Design UI for Transaction.
+  - ❌ Implement UI for Transaction.

 ### Web3 Integration:
 - ❌ Integrate blockchain for decentralized communication and transactions.